powerhome/oss-guide/docs/publishing/accepting.md

 This page addresses topics related to accepting contributions into our projects.

 You are here because you have published a project and people want to contribute to it.
 This is "business as usual" for open source, but once in a while you will run into something that gives you pause.
-When that happens, pause and ask the SDRB for help.
+When that happens, pause and ask the SDRT for help.

 ## Most Open Source Projects